BIH-CEI/rarelink/docs/_build/html/_sources/1_background/1_rd_interoperability.rst.txt

     Ensures a shared and precise interpretation of medical data.
 Uniform data structuring and codification enhance machine-to-machine communication,
     improving accuracy and outcomes.

+- Ontologies:
+    Formal and explicit representations of the concepts and relationships within an area of healthcare designed to facilitate the organisation, integration, and exchange of knowledge across healthcare systems and applications.

+- Terminologies:
+    Encompass the vocabulary used in all healthcare communication and documentation aspects, including terms for conditions, procedures, and equipment, facilitating precise communication and supporting electronic health information exchange.

 Further Reading